rubocop/rubocop/manual/caching.md

 ### Cache Path

-By default, the cache is stored in a subdirectory of the temporary directory, `/tmp/rubocop_cache/` on Unix-like systems.
-The configuration parameter `AllCops: CacheRootDirectory` can be used to set it to a different path.
+By default, the cache is stored in either `$XDG_CACHE_HOME/rubocop_cache` if `$XDG_CACHE_HOME` is set, or in `$HOME/.cache/rubocop_cache/` if it's not.
+The configuration parameter `AllCops: CacheRootDirectory` can be used to set the root to a different path.
 One reason to use this option could be that there's a network disk where users on different machines want to have a common RuboCop cache.
 Another could be that a Continuous Integration system allows directories, but not a temporary directory, to be saved between runs.

 ### Cache Pruning